soundparticle/array-methods/LAB.md

 ### Test indexes

-All of these methods can supply the current index as the second (or third in the case of `reduce`) paramter.
+All of these methods can supply the current index as the second (or third in the case of `reduce`) callback function parameter.
 Test and implement this functionality.

 Since all of these methods (except reduce) have virtually the same implementation for testing whether the callback function was called with the correct index.
 Can you create a single function in your test file that all of the index tests (except reduce) call to test index functionality?

 ### Array Holes